OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 1. Making a surgical change to an existing deployment process
 2. Making the forty-ninth tweak to a process you have been trying to get working for the past three hours

 In situation #1, we felt it was likely you wanted to enter a meaningul commit message.
-In situation #2, being prompted for _another_ commit message was unlikely to result in a meaningful description, and may result in you cursing us.
+In situation #2, being prompted for _another_ commit message was unlikely to result in a meaningful description (or at least one safe for work).

 We want to cater for both these scenarios, so we have introduced a split-button that when clicked will use a default message without prompting, but the `...` provides the ability to enter a commit message.